Motherhood in a Climate Crisis

 - Jo McAndrews (LifeKind) is a trained psychotherapist and member of the Climate Psychology Alliance who works with children and families around bereavement, trauma and family stress.
 Recently she has added a specialism in how parents and schools can support children in the face of Climate Change and talks on Climate Psychology across the UK with LifeKind.

 The team hope to be able to train creative practitioners in this inter-disciplinary approach, to deliver workshops and performances nationally and grow the online story archive and promote public discussion on myriad perspectives on motherhood in a climate crisis.
-This initial work will enable the research team to develop evidence and learning to inform future funding applications.
+This initial work enabled the research team to develop evidence and learning to inform future funding applications.